hpolthof/laravel-translations-db/readme.md

 This package was created, as an **in-place replacement** for the default TranslationServiceProvider and mend for everyone who got tired of collecting translations in language files and maintaining dozens of arrays, filled with lots and lots of keys.
-Keys will be added to the database **automatically**, so no more hussling with adding your keys to the translations file.
+Keys will be added to the database **automatically**, so no more hussling with adding your keys to the translations file, automatic translation with **Google Translate** is also supported.
 You'll never forget to translate a key anymore!
 In production your keys will be **cached** to ensure the localization stays blazing fast!

 ![screenshot](https://cloud.githubusercontent.com/assets/1415623/8106863/4fa2c052-1045-11e5-8d7e-1655f435ee5b.png)